Ä¢¹½ÊÓÆµÍø

 Food Sales

-Recognized Clubs & Organizations, with a faculty/staff member supervising them, may arrange to hold bake sale on the Ä¢¹½ÊÓÆµÍø Campuses.
+Recognized clubs may arrange to hold bake sale on the CWI campus.
 All food preparation must be in alignment with relevant health guidelines and will be subject to the same conditions as other student-run events with food service.

-• Pre-packaged frozen confections produced in a licensed food establishment or food processing plant
+• Pre-packaged frozen confections produced in a licensed food establishment or food processing plant.

-• Foods that are non-potentially hazardous baked goods, are prepared in a residential kitchen in a private home or other location, and wrapped in a sanitary manner for sale or service
+• Foods that are non-potentially hazardous baked goods, are prepared in a residential kitchen in a private home or other location, and wrapped in a sanitary manner for sale or service.

-• Commercially made caramel apples
+• Commercially made caramel apples.

-• Cotton Candy
+• Cotton candy.

-• Machine-crushed ice drinks with non-potentially hazardous ingredients (e.g., slurpies, ices, slushies)
+• Machine-crushed ice drinks with non-potentially hazardous ingredients (e.g., slurpies, ices, slushies).

-• Popcorn and flavored popcorn with butter and/or shake-on toppings
+• Popcorn and flavored popcorn with butter and/or shake-on toppings.

-NOTE: for any items prepared in a residential kitchen in a private home:
+For any items prepared in a residential kitchen in a private home:

 • Food must be wrapped in clear covering and visible.